Disorganized Cops Handcuffed Innocent Black Teens at Gunpoint Multiple Times In Bizarre 2019 Incident, New Body Camera Video Shows

 “Honestly, I don’t know,” another officer says.

 A few minutes later, Jaylin is returning to his unit through the back door, and officers stop him a third time.
-He tries to tell them he’s already been stopped and cleared by police earlier.READ MORE: Chicago Weather: One More Mild Day Before Big Changes Arrive
+He tries to tell them he’s already been stopped and cleared by police earlier.READ MORE: A Week After Returning To Chicago, Heather Mack To Appear In Court Wednesday

 “I just talked to police out in the front,” Jaylin says.